samwell-ho/openpgp-ca/README.md

 The `ca init` call then creates a new OpenPGP Key for the CA Admin (the private Key is stored in OpenPGP CA and will be used to sign user keys).

-After that, we call `user add` to create OpenPGP Keys for our two users:
+After that, we call `user add` to create a new OpenPGP Keys for each of our users.
-Alice and Bob.

-The private key material for those users is printed to stdout (the admin needs to take appropriate steps to get those keys to the users' machines).
+The private key material for those users is *not* stored in OpenPGP CA - it is only printed to stdout (the admin needs to take appropriate steps to get those keys to the users' machines).

-These users can automatically authenticate each other, as soon as the users' OpenPGP implementations have copies of the user keys and the OpenPGP CA admin's key.
+These users can automatically authenticate each other as soon as the their OpenPGP implementations have copies of the user keys and the OpenPGP CA admin's key.

 For more details and more workflows - including decentralized key